Dedicated Law Office Fights for Victims of Trucking Accidents in Clermont, Tavares and Inverness, FL

 Tractor-trailer and semi-truck accidents often lead to serious injuries with expensive recoveries

-The prominent mining and agricultural industries in Central Florida are key contributors to the local economy, but they also increase the risk of trucking accidents.
+The prominent mining and agricultural industries in Central Florida are key contributors to the local economy, but they depend on large trucks to transport their products, which also increases the risk of trucking accidents.
 Any traffic accident is a serious matter, but when a crash involves 18-wheelers, semis or other large trucks, accidents can grow exponentially more devastating.
-If you are involved in such an accident, the impact can exert forces many times stronger than those in passenger car accidents simply because of the massive vehicles and the loads that they carry.
 If you or a loved one was injured in a trucking accident in the vicinity of Clermont, Inverness or Tavares, call the skilled lawyers at Largey Law today.
 You have rights, but if you do not act soon, time may not be on your side.

 How common are Florida trucking accidents?

 If you are a Florida motorist, you probably see auto accidents involving tractor-trailers or semis with some frequency.
-But until you examine numbers published by the Florida Highway Safety and Motor Vehicle Division, you may not appreciate how common such accidents are:
+But these 2017 statistics by the Florida Highway Safety and Motor Vehicle Division reveal just how common such accidents are:

 Who can be held liable for my injuries in a truck accident?

 In the event of an accident with a semi-truck, a representative from the trucking company or its insurance company will arrive at the scene within minutes.
-It is critical that an injured party have a representative at the scene to collect evidence, witness statements and investigate all circumstances of the collision.
-At Largey Law an attorney, and/or an expert will be dispatched to the scene immediately upon being contacted and will let the at-fault party and their insurance company know that we are serious about protecting injured parties rights and that we will seek justice on their behalf.
+It is critical that an injured party have a representative at the scene to collect evidence and witness statements and investigate all circumstances of the collision.
+At Largey Law, an attorney, and/or an expert will be dispatched to the scene immediately upon being contacted and will let the at-fault party and their insurance company know that we are serious about protecting injured parties’ rights and will seek justice on their behalf.

-The experienced truck accident attorneys can analyze your case and ensure that evidence is preserved in order to seek justice on behalf of persons injured or killed as a result of a semi-truck accident.
-At Largey Law, we will hold all negligent parties accountable for injuries suffered as a result of semi-truck accidents.
+The experienced truck accident attorney at Largey Law can analyze your case and ensure that evidence is preserved in order to seek justice on behalf of people injured or killed as a result of a semi-truck accident.
+Our firm will hold all negligent parties accountable for injuries suffered as a result of semi-truck accidents.